danpalmer101/dancetrix-ios/Pods/SwiftSignatureView/README.md

 ![Sample](http://i.imgur.com/dnXs4ND.png)

+## Version 2.2.3 | Swift 5.0

+- Signature now draws from the point of touch instead of the point from where the pan gesture was recognized.

 ## Version 2.2.2 | Swift 5.0

 - Modified the *swiftSignatureViewDidPanInside* delegate method to include the pan gesture recognizer in the callback.